 Dublin and online appointments

-Appointments are available in Dublin and online by video where this is clinically and practically suitable.
-The main service page explains psychotherapy and counselling in Dublin and online, while the appointment page gives the practical booking route.
+Appointments are available in Dublin and, where online work is suitable, by video.
+The main service page explains psychotherapy and counselling in Dublin and online, and the appointment page gives the practical route for booking.

-Online therapy can be convenient, but it is not the right format for every situation.
-Crisis, immediate risk, severe instability, or a need for local emergency support should be handled through real-time local services rather than a website or routine appointment request.
+Online therapy can be convenient, but it is not right for every situation.
+Crisis, immediate risk, severe instability, or a need for local emergency support should be handled through real-time local services, not through a website or routine appointment request.

 What the first step can look like

-• Use Make an Appointment if you want to request a consultation.
+- Use Make an Appointment when you are ready to request a consultation.

-• Bring a short note about what anxiety is affecting, what you have already tried, and whether there are medical, medication, crisis, or safety concerns.
+- Bring a short note about what anxiety is affecting, what you have already tried, and whether there are any medical, medication, crisis, or safety concerns.

 Related anxiety resources